jkriste/Perk-by-Daylight/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Error Log**
+If applicable, add all text to the error log to the post or create a pastebin (link here: https://pastebin.com/) and attach the link.

 **Desktop (please complete the following information):**
  - Version [e.g. 22]